MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_09a-Implement_Web_Apps.md

 1. Verify the default web page has been replaced with the **Hello World!** page.

 ### Task 6: Configure and test autoscaling of the Azure web app

-In this task, you will configure and test autoscaling of Azure web app.
+In this task, you will configure and test autoscaling of the Azure web app.

 1. On the blade displaying the production slot of the web app, in the **Settings** section, click **Scale out (App Service plan)**.